jonatas/sql-data-science-training/training.md

 **Time Series Analysis in SQL and Timescaledb**

-> What was the average temperature of NY in the previous month?
+> What was the average temperature of NY in January of 2022?

 ```sql
 select avg(temp_c) from weather_metrics
 where city_name = 'New York'
 and time between '2022-01-01' and '2022-01-31';
 ```

+## Year bucket

+> What was the average temperature of New York in January in the last 10 years.

+## Order by

+> What is the hottest and coldest city we're tracking?

+## Sum

+* What is the city that rains more?
+* Choose a city and investigate the season of the city?

 ## Partitions